Last Updated on August 19, 2023

-More than a few things mentioned in this post appear in our NC Bucket List, which you can preview below.
 Also, this post is part of our series on seasonal events in North Carolina.
-We originally created it on February 4, 2020.

 Things for Kids to Do in North Carolina Throughout the Year

-If you’re wanting more information on each event or looking for more ideas of things to do, click on the month heading to see more!
+If you’re wanting more information on each of these kid-friendly events or looking for more ideas of things to do, click on the month heading to see more!

 - Continued from November (see below), see the lights at the North Carolina Chinese Lantern Festival in Cary.